Analysis of Contact Cauchy-Riemann maps I: a priori $C^k$ estimates and asymptotic convergence: Local coercive estimates

-\textbf{Acknowledgements:} For their valuable feedbacks, we thank the audience of our talks on this topic in the seminars of various institutions.
+\textbf{Acknowledgements:} For their valuable feedback, we thank the audiences of our talks on this topic in the seminars of various institutions.
 Rui Wang sincerely thanks Bohui Chen for numerous mathematical discussions as well as for his continuous encouragement.
+Both authors greatly thank Gabriel C. Drummond-Cole for his help in improving the English expression of this article.
+We also thank the anonymous referee for her/his careful reading of the paper and pointing out errors and many typos which much improves the presentation of this paper.